tytydraco/yessleep/out/Hey_my_girlfriend_saw_you_from_across_the_bar_and_we_really_dig_your_vibe_Can_we_buy_you_a_drink.md

 Some burning mucus splashed onto the back of my neck and I leapt forward, bull-rushing Jan.
 We grappled and fought on the living room floor until the big man straddled me.
 I bumped him forward with my knees and he planted his veiny arms on either side of my head.
 Then I lunged for his right arm with my teeth and bit down savagely.
 Jan screamed, and I broke out from under him.
 I made for the door, hearing the skittering of legs on the hardwood behind me grow in volume.
 The vibrations rattled the soles of my bare feet as I slipped out onto the staircase, shutting the door on the hideous shape that had been Evelyn.
 A huge stinger the size of a kitchen knife splintered through the wood, and I heard the shriek of frothing jaws snapping together, outraged that there was no flesh to feast on.
 I bolted down the staircase and out into the drizzle, wearing nothing but my grey jeans.

 Marcus found me pounding at the window of McKenzie’s, burned on the back of my neck and screaming about scorpions.
-He called an ambulance, and I was placed on a secure ward, where I’ve been staying for a week now.
+He called an ambulance, and I was taken to the emergency room.
+The sterility, harsh lights and long waiting times soon brought me back to my senses.
+I hate hospitals, so I got a cab back to my place in the early hours of the morning.
 You hear about drink spikings sometimes, so I figured that’s what happened.
 Some psycho at the meetup spiked my beer.
 There was no Jan and Evelyn.
 No shapeshifting scorpion lady seducing town newcomers.

-I believed that until a smiling nurse brought me a yellow envelope with my name written on in elegant handwriting.
+I was grateful for the uneventful week that followed.
+Each hour that passed put distance between that night and the present moment.
+The embarrassment of it all.
+I pulled on my work polo shirt, tied my hair back, hooked my laptop bag over my shoulder and headed to the front door.
+Another Monday.
+Another tally added to the wall of the capitalist jail cell.
+Posted under my door was a yellow envelope.
+I put down my bag and picked it up with trembling fingers.
 Inside was a card that read:

 *Dear Mark,*

-*Get well soon,*
+*Great to meet you the other night!
+We’ll see you around ;),*

 *Love from your friends,*

-*Jan & Evelyn*
+*Jan & Evelyn xxx*